husainbismil/ncnews-api/README.md

 For Mac OSX, use these instructions: [mac osx instructions]

-Once nodeJS is verified as installed, you can proceed to the next steps below.
+Once nodeJS and psql are verified as installed, you can proceed to the next steps below.

 Next, you need to make sure you have the required npm (node package manager) packages installed for the application to function correctly.